SamBurgess93/hugsforshrubs/README.md

 5. Sort the view of products by price low to high.
 So that I can make an informed purchased based on price.
 6. Sort the view of products by price high to low.
 So that I can make an informed purchased based on price.
 7. Be easily able to register and create my own account so I can have a personalised experience.
-8. Receive an verification email to verify that my account was set up.
-9. Easily view the value of my shopping cart anywhere on the website.
+8. Easily view the value of my shopping cart anywhere on the website.
 So that I can understand how much I have selected.
-10. Easily view a summary of what's in my shopping cart, including all prices such as delivery and grand total price before I purchase.
+9. Easily view a summary of what's in my shopping cart, including all prices such as delivery and grand total price before I purchase.
 So that I can see how much I will be spending.
-11. See all reviews for the products.
+10. See all reviews for the products.
-12. Check out and purchase my items without having to log in.
+11. Check out and purchase my items without having to log in.
 So that I can conveniently purchase items quickly.
-13. Easily view the contact details for the company.
-So I can contact Hugs For Shrubs about my orders or requirements.
-14. Have easy and quick access to the companies social media links.
+12. Have easy and quick access to the companies social media links.
-15. Search for a specific product using keywords in a search bar.
+13. Search for a specific product using keywords in a search bar.

 **As a registered user, I want to:**